Concordium/concordium-rust-smart-contracts/CTS1.rst

 The parameter for the callback receive function is a list of query and token amount pairs.
 It is serialized as: 1 byte for the number of query-amount pairs and then this number of pairs.
-A query-amount pair is serialized as a :ref:`TokenID`, an address :ref:`Address` and a :ref:`TokenAmount`.
+A query-amount pair is serialized as a :ref:`CTS-TokenID`, an address :ref:`CTS-Address` and a :ref:`CTS-TokenAmount`.

 Requirements
 ~~~~~~~~~~~~